-This certification (along with experience) can be a great stepping stone for advancement into management positions, especially when paired with a bachelor’s degree.
+This healthcare certification (along with experience) can be a great stepping stone for advancement into management positions, especially when paired with a Bachelor’s degree.

 To achieve this credential, the AAPC requires you to have at least two years of medical coding experience.
-They also recommend earning an associate degree.
+They also recommend earning an Associate’s degree.

 5. Epic Certification

 PMP applicants must meet some prerequisites that include both education and experience.
 Click here for a list of requirements.
-If you don’t meet the PMP requirements, consider the certified associate of project management (CAPM) credential instead.
+If you don’t meet the PMP requirements, you may want to consider the certified associate of project management (CAPM®) credential instead.

 7. Certified Professional in Electronic Health Records (CPEHR)

 The CPEHR is awarded by Health IT Certification and is one of four certifications they offer within the health IT industry.
-This is training is designed for those who have a background in either IT or healthcare, but limited experience in the other.
+This training is designed for those who have a background in either IT or healthcare, but limited experience in the other field.

-This credential may be a good starting point if you’re interested in working in EHR because it does not have any prerequisites.
-However, there is a fee to enroll in an online or onsite training course and take the 100-question exam.
+This healthcare credential may be a good starting point if you’re interested in working in EHR because it does not have any prerequisites.
+However, there is a fee to enroll in an online or on-site training course and take the 100-question exam.